APPENDICES

 Joséphine, daughter of Jean Vincent of Bordeaux, France, and Félicienne Del Isle, married Carlos, son of Manuel Ramos of Havana, Cuba, at New Orleans in November 1801.
 Witnesses to her marriage included the "general administrator of this province," the "provincial treasure," and a surgeon "of the Royal Hospital" at New Orleans, so the couple must have come from prominent families.

 Ysavel or Isabelle Vincent gave birth to daughter Maria Juana Pelagia at New Orleans in June 1802.
-The St.-Louis Parish priest who recorded the girl's baptism the following November did not give her father's name.
+The St.-Louis Cathedral priest who recorded the girl's baptism the following November did not give her father's name.

 ~

 William G. Vincent, an Anglo American, was born at Norfolk, Virginia, in 1829.
 During the Mexican-American War of 1846-47, he served as a lieutenant in the 2nd New York Volunteer Infantry.
 By 1861, he had moved to New Orleans, where he worked as an auctioneer.
 When war came in April 1861, he was chosen lieutenant colonel of the 1st Louisiana Regiment Volunteer Infantry under fellow Virginian Colonel Albert G. Blanchard.
 The regiment went to Virginia and was posted in Lieutenant Colonel Vincent's hometown of Norfolk, where he became the regiment's colonel in September 1861.
 In early 1862, he took the 1st Louisiana to eastern North Carolina, where it remained until May.
-That month, the regiment traveled by train to Richmond, Virginia, where it became a part of General Robert E. Lee's Army of Northern Virginia.
+That month, the regiment traveled by train to Richmond, Virginia, where it became a part of General R. E. Lee's Army of Northern Virginia.
 Colonel Vincent did not remain with the 1st Louisiana, however.
 When the regiment was reorganized that spring, he was dropped as its colonel and returned to Louisiana to find another command in the Department of the Trans-Mississippi.
 In September 1862, near Donaldsonville, Colonel Vincent was given the 2nd Regiment Louisiana Cavalry and remained its commander throughout the war.
 The 2nd Louisiana Cavalry contained companies raised in St. Landry, Assumption, and Iberville parishes that were filled with Acadians, as well as a company of French Creoles from Pointe Coupee.
 The regiment's entire service was in south and central Louisiana, where it fought along the Lafourche, the Atchafalaya, the Teche, and the Vermilion, and in the Red River valley campaign of spring 1864.
 One of its recurrent missions was to harass and destroy anti-Confederate Jayhawkers in the prairie districts west of Vermilionville and Opelousas.
 After the war, Colonel Vincent returned to New Orleans and was active in the civic and veteran affairs of his adopted city.
 He died at New Orleans in October 1916, age 87.

 In July 1834, a 24-year-old "stranger" whose family name was Vincent died "at Perrins" in Assumption Parish.